Use Self-Scheduling to book a primary care appointment online

 What are the symptoms of myocarditis?

 You may be short of breath.
-You may also have chest pain, feel tired, or have palpitations.
-(This is the uncomfortable feeling that your heart is beating fast or not in the usual way).
+Or you may have chest pain, feel tired, or have palpitations (the feeling that your heart is beating fast or not in the usual way).
+Some people don't have any symptoms.
+Your doctor may find signs of myocarditis while doing other tests on your heart.

 Diagnosis